DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 dependencies as resources to your Apigee instance, either with the API Proxy or with the organization or environment.

+## Support

+This callout is open-source software, and is not a supported part of Apigee.
+If you need assistance, you can try inquiring on [the Google Cloud Community forum dedicated to Apigee](https://goo.gle/apigee-community) There is no service-level guarantee for responses to inquiries posted to that site.

 ## Author

 Dino Chiesa